oroinc/customer-portal/src/Oro/Bundle/CustomerBundle/Resources/doc/api/customer_user_address.md

 ### delete

-Delete a specific customer user address record.
+Delete a specific <a href="https://www.orocommerce.com/documentation/current/user-guide/getting-started/common-actions/manage-address-book#user-guide-getting-started-address-book">customer user address</a> record.

+{@inheritdoc}

 ### delete_list

-Delete a collection of customer user addresses records.
+Delete a collection of <a href="https://www.orocommerce.com/documentation/current/user-guide/getting-started/common-actions/manage-address-book#user-guide-getting-started-address-book">customer user address</a> records.

+{@inheritdoc}

 The list of records that will be deleted must be limited by filters.